Treblle/prompt-enhancer.ai/README.md

 - **Multi-AI Provider Support**: Works with both Mistral and OpenAI.
 - **Open Source**: Completely customizable and community-driven.
 - **Security-Focused**: Built with API key protection as a priority.
+- **Mobile-Friendly**: Responsive design optimized for all devices.

 ## 🛠 Tech Stack